kensnyder/pretty-var-export/README.md

 	format: () => pretty.colors.palette.cyan('NaN'),
 });

-// reset to default list
+// if you want to reset to default list pretty.handlers.reset();
-pretty.handlers.reset();
 ```